Theme

 What appears notable

-Based on the repository, the notable angle is the project’s attempt to package many lab-oriented skills into one workflow-focused bundle.
+Based on the repository, readers may notice the project's attempt to package many lab-oriented skills into one workflow-focused bundle.

 Before using